-During this time of COVID-19, the Bursar encourages students to reach out by email to: bursar@sussex.edu.
+The Bursar encourages students to reach out by email to: bursar@sussex.edu.

-Located: Administration Bldg., B203 Phone: 973-300-2106 Office Hours:
+Located: Administration Bldg., B203 Phone: 973-300-2106 Office Hours: Monday-Friday......9:00 am-5:00 pm

-Monday-Thursday......9:00 am-5:00 pm Friday: All offices work remotely

 The Bursar's Office is the department of student accounts.
 Students are encouraged to communicate with the Bursar's Office regarding billing, payments, Installment Payment Plans (IPP), and tuition account questions.